OhadCohen97/Multi-Microphone-Speech-Emotion-Recognition-using-the-HTS-AT/README.md

 # Multi-Microphone Speech Emotion Recognition using HTS-AT - Accepted to ICASSP 2025

 🚀 **Official repository for the paper:**
-**"Multi-Microphone Speech Emotion Recognition using the Hierarchical Token-semantic Audio Transformer Architecture"** (ICASSP 2025)\
+**"Multi-Microphone Speech Emotion Recognition using the Hierarchical Token-semantic Audio Transformer Architecture"**\
 📄 [Read the Paper](https://arxiv.org/pdf/2406.03272)